-Liraglutide is the generic form of an injectable prescription medication for type-2 diabetes and weight loss.
-Lower doses of the drug are approved by the Food and Drug Administration (FDA) in the U.S. for type-2 diabetes, in the branded form of the drug called Victoza.
+Liraglutide is the generic form of an injectable prescription medication used to treat type 2 diabetes and obesity.
+Lower doses of the drug are approved by the Food and Drug Administration (FDA) for treating type 2 diabetes, in the branded form of the drug called Victoza.
 Higher doses of the drug are FDA-approved for weight loss, in the branded form of the drug called Saxenda.

 We want to note that all three of these drugs contain the same active ingredient; the branded versions are just sold at specific doses of liraglutide.